Kossi-stack/First-Capstone-Project/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Kossi-stack/Mobile_Version_Skeleton/issues).
+Feel free to check the [issues page](https://github.com/Kossi-stack/First-Capstone-Project/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

+## Acknowledgments

+- A spcial thanks to  "Creative Commons license of the design" for providing this design template used for this project.
+- A special thanks to Microverse for inspiring this project.
+- Once again a big thanks to the Microverse Team for the incredible work.

 ## 📝 License